RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Remove ability score bonuses of allied summoned creatures in Heart of Fury Mode--

 In Heart of Fury Mode, allied summoned creatures also get HoF bonuses, and since you reach high level more quickly, summoned creature can be quite overpowered.
-This component makes it so summoned creatures don't gain the normal +10 to all ability scores that creatures on Heart of Fury Mode get, unless they are summoned by an enemy.
+This component makes it so summoned creatures don't gain the normal +10 to all ability scores that creatures on Heart of Fury Mode get (with the exception of +10 Constitution, which should at least make them decent meatshields), unless they are summoned by an enemy.

 --Have the party start with more experience on Heart of Fury Mode--

 The beginning of Heart of Fury Mode is absolutely brutal if you start at level 1 - even with some of those components installed that weaken HoF creatures.
 This component gives each party member some experience at the start of the game.
 The experience each character starts with is the same regardless of party size.
 You have choices of how much experience to start with.

---Remove the delay after a sneak attack before the creature can be sneak attacked again--
+--Reduce the delay after a sneak attack before the creature can be sneak attacked again--

 Normally once a rogue sneak attacks a creature, that creature becomes immune to sneak attacks for about 3 rounds.
-This component removes that immunity, allowing the creature to be sneak attacked again.
+This component can either remove that immunity, allowing the creature to be sneak attacked again immediately, or reduce its duration to 1 round.

 --Increase the level cap--

 This component increases the level cap to 40 or to 50 (your choice).
-You'll only reach such high levels if you're soloing or playing Heart of Fury Mode.
+You'll only reach such high levels if you're soloing or playing Heart of Fury Mode with a small party.

 --Always learn spells from scrolls successfully--